NCBI-Hackathons/LNCPEP/README.md

 # ncRNA_ML_Features
-A machine learning approach to identify long noncoding RNAs that encode small Open Reading Frames, or ORFs.
+A machine learning approach to identify  long noncoding RNAs that has a potential to encode micropeptides.

 ## Please cite our work -- here is the ICMJE Standard Citation: